Specimens of Tyrannosaurus: "Thomas"

 From 2003 to 2005, Thomas was excavated by NHMLA paleontologists in southeastern Montana.
 At 17 years old, 34 ft long and nearly 7000 lb, it is estimated to be a 70% complete specimen.
 Thomas is mounted in a "growth series" with the youngest-known Tyrannosaurus rex fossil, a two-year-old, 11 ft specimen, and a 13-year-old, 20 ft juvenile specimen.

 This fossil is one of the geologically youngest T. rex specimens known, discovered very near the Cretaceous–Tertiary boundary.

 "Victoria"

 Victoria is a specimen found near Faith, South Dakota in 2013.
-Victoria is estimated to be around 12 ft tall and 40 ft long, and she is thought to have died in her thirties.
+Victoria is estimated to be around 12 ft tall and 40 ft long, and she is thought to have died in her subadult stage, between 15 and 25 years of age.
 Victoria has also been the subject of a traveling exhibition being displayed in places such as the Arizona Science Center.
 Her cause of death is unknown; however, she was believed to have been bitten in the lower jaw by another Tyrannosaurus.
 The bite may have become infected, spreading and leading to sepsis.